softwaremmm/competitivemapping_pipeline/README.md

 ## Integrating to a pipeline

 If you want to use the Competitive Mapping Pipeline as subworkflow in your pipeline, use the competitive_mapping named workflow.
-Parameters:

-* Channel with a tuple of _val_, _path_, _path_

-* _path_ to the manifest file